Recreational Therapy

 These may not seem like therapeutic interventions at first consideration.
 However, activities like arts and crafts, sports, and games can in fact help improve a person’s physical, cognitive, social, and emotional health.

-Students with complex challenges benefit greatly from recreational interventions, which is why TQS is excited to add Rec Therapy to our robust Clinical Services offerings.
+Students with complex challenges benefit greatly from recreational therapy interventions which is why TQS incorporates these interventions into our academic programs.

 Camryn Brumfield